mattetti/book_mdar/book/source/Chapters/2_Communities/1_Communities.markdown

 ## Communities

-None of this would be possible without the help of the fantastic communities around these open source projects so instead of being tucked away in the appendix here is how to get involved with them.

 ### Websites

-These are the first places to go for help, check out the documentation and see if you can find your answer there.
+These are the first places to go for help.
+Check out the API documentation and see if you can find your answer there.

 * [http://merbivore.com/](http://merbivore.com/)
 * [http://datamapper.org/](http://datamapper.org/)